 The respondent, a 19-year-old man from Syria, was apprehended in Peplos, Greece after walking for one full day.
 He was with approximately 28 others, among them many women and children, ranging in age from 7 or 8 to around 40, all of Syrian origin.

-At around 8am, the group was apprehended by 7 officers.
+According to the respondent, at around 8 am the group was apprehended by 7 officers.
 Three of them were wearing black uniforms, two were wearing sage green uniforms and two were wearing green camo uniforms.
-All of them were wearing balaclavas, none of their uniforms had any flags or insignia.
+The respondent reported that all of them were wearing balaclavas and none of their uniforms had any flags or insignia.
 One of the officers spoke Turkish, but the rest spoke in Greek and English.

-The drive lasted approximately 30-minute and they arrived at a detention site.
-The respondent cannot describe the building from outside because the car stopped right in front of the door and did not have any windows.
-He does however recall several white pickups that had “police” written on them in blue as well as several green cars.
+The drive lasted approximately 30 minutes and they arrived at a detention site.
+The respondent couldn’t describe the building from outside because the car stopped right in front of the door and did not have any windows.
+He did however recall several white pickups that had “police” written on them in blue as well as several green cars.

 “They put zip ties on my hands and one officer pressed my head with his foot and 2 others beat me with a metal baton.”
 The beating was “random”, as in all over the body, and “very hard”.

-The respondent recalls particularly one officer in jeans and a black T-Shirt who was hitting him brutally with a baton for what the respondent estimates to have been 15min.
-Afterward, he ordered the respondent to put on trousers and a pullover.
+The respondent remembered particularly one officer in jeans and a black T-Shirt who was hitting him brutally with a baton for what the respondent estimated to have been 15 minutes.
+Afterwards, he ordered the respondent to put on trousers and a pullover.
 Then the officers moved the respondent to another cell where he was put with around 120-125 others, including women and children, ranging in age from about 8 to 45 years old.
 The cell was about 6 by 3 meters and the respondent was kept there from about 3 pm, when he arrived, until 7 pm.
 During this time they weren’t given anything to eat or drink but people were able to enter the toilet room where they could drink water from the faucet.

-The respondent says it was difficult to estimate how many officers there were in total because they all look so similar.
-He is certain that it was minimum 10, in three types of uniforms: all black, green camouflage and sage green, all of them were wearing balaclavas except for the female officer in official Greek police uniform.
+The respondent said it was difficult to estimate how many officers there were in total because they all look so similar.
+He is certain that it was a minimum of 10, in three types of uniforms: all black, green camouflage and sage green, and all of them were wearing balaclavas except for the female officer in official Greek police uniform.

 At around 7 pm, two officers dressed in black came and loaded all 120-125 people who had been detained in the cell together into several different vehicles.
 The respondent and around 40 others were loaded into what he describes as an “old military truck”, the same as before – stairs leading up to the “dark box of the truck” that was all “covered by iron”.
 The group was driven “not more than 30 minutes”, during which time “the driving was so reckless and in every [curve] he just turned with the car and we kept colliding into each other.”

 When they arrived at the Evros River, they were met by 7 officers wearing black uniforms and balaclavas.
 The officers spoke Greek and English, and one spoke Turkish as well.
-There were also two people in green uniforms who were handling the boat, wearing balaclavas as well.
+Two people in green uniforms were handling the boat, wearing balaclavas as well.

 Everyone else was searched again, this time the officers also used knives to cut into the clothes to check if anything was sewn-in.